travis-ci/docs-travis-ci-com/user/deployment.md

 > This page documents deployments using dpl v1 which is the
 > default version.
 The next major version dpl v2 will be released soon.
 Please
-> see our blog post on details about the release process.
-[Documentation for dpl
-> v2 can be found here](/user/deployment-v2).
+> see [the announcement blog post](https://blog.travis-ci.com/2019-08-27-deployment-tooling-dpl-v2-preview-release) on details about the release process.
+[Documentation for dpl v2 can be found here](/user/deployment-v2).

 ## Supported Providers